awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-transfer-server.md

 The mode of authentication for a server\.
 The default value is `SERVICE_MANAGED`, which allows you to store and access user credentials within the AWS Transfer Family service\.
 Use `AWS_DIRECTORY_SERVICE` to provide access to Active Directory groups in AWS Directory Service for Microsoft Active Directory or Microsoft Active Directory in your on\-premises environment or in AWS using AD Connector\.
 This option also requires you to provide a Directory ID by using the `IdentityProviderDetails` parameter\.
 Use the `API_GATEWAY` value to integrate with an identity provider of your choosing\.
 The `API_GATEWAY` setting requires you to provide an Amazon API Gateway endpoint URL to call for authentication by using the `IdentityProviderDetails` parameter\.
 Use the `AWS_LAMBDA` value to directly use an AWS Lambda function as your identity provider\.
-If you choose this value, you must specify the ARN for the Lambda function in the `Function` parameter or the `IdentityProviderDetails` data type\.
+If you choose this value, you must specify the ARN for the Lambda function in the `Function` parameter for the `IdentityProviderDetails` data type\.
 *Required*: No
 *Type*: String
 *Allowed values*: `API_GATEWAY | AWS_DIRECTORY_SERVICE | AWS_LAMBDA | SERVICE_MANAGED`